-Tomato Paste Pasta has been my go-to recipe for more than a decade.
+Tomato Paste Pasta Sauce is a quick and easy dish that comes together in less than 15 minutes.
+Perfect for nights when you don’t know what to make for dinner.
+I’ve been making this simple pasta for more than a decade.
 It is made with literally three ingredients ~ extra virgin olive oil, tomato paste and garlic.
 Toss with pasta and if you have fresh basil on hand, add some.

 How To Make Tomato Paste Pasta Sauce

-Tomato Paste Pasta can be made in less than 20 minutes.
+Tomato Paste Pasta can be made in 15 minutes.
 First put a big pot of warm/hot water on the stove to cook the pasta.
 While you’re waiting for the water to come to a boil, heat the olive oil in a saucepan on medium heat and add the tomato paste and cook until it starts to caramelize.
 This adds extra flavor to the sauce – just be sure not to burn it.
 Add the garlic and cook until lightly browned.
 Once the pasta is cooked, reserve at least 1/2 cup of pasta cooking liquid, and drain the pasta.
 Stir the pasta cooking liquid into the tomato paste garlic mixture until a sauce forms.

 Easy Tomato Paste Pasta Sauce